Fact Check: Does Coffee Enhance Athletic Performance?

 - Coffee is high in antioxidants and thus boosts your immune system.

 - Your body temperature increases for a short time after drinking coffee because caffeine promotes thermogenesis.
-And this, in turn, increases your calorie burning.
+And this, in turn, increases your metabolism so you burn more calories.

 - Coffee temporarily raises your blood pressure.
 This is bad for people suffering from high blood pressure because caffeine causes your heart to beat faster and dilates your blood vessels.
 Sometimes, people feel like they are having heart palpitations if the coffee is too strong.
 But if your blood pressure is normal, the beverage can have a positive effect on your heart.